Top Things To Do in Jerez de la Frontera + What NOT To Do as an Ethical Traveler

 Responsible tourism in Jerez de la Frontera

-As Jerez de la Frontera still isn’t getting too touristy, it’s important to respect their customs and traditions.
+As Jerez de la Frontera still isn’t getting too touristy, it’s especially important to respect their customs and traditions.
 Obviously, this should be done anywhere, but I think it’s important to embrace the authenticity of this charming Andalusian city.

-Another thing to pay attention to is that they have horse carriages hanging out in several places in town but please opt out of this activity.
-The horses are standing long hours in the heat of the day and it is just not an ethical activity.
-You can read more about unethical animal tourism here.
+The horses are standing long hours in the heat of the day, and it is just not an ethical activity.
+You can read more about unethical animal tourism and rides here.

-I also see that a lot of organized tours include dancing horses shows.
 Stand up against animal tourism and don’t support it as a tourist attraction!

 Avoid horse carriage rides in Jerez de la Frontera